Toni-SM/skrl/docs/source/modules/skrl.agents.cem.rst

 Models (networks)
 ^^^^^^^^^^^^^^^^^

 The implementation uses 1 discrete function approximator.
-This function approximator (model) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`networks`
+This function approximator (model) must be collected in a dictionary and passed to the constructor of the class under the argument :literal:`models`

 .. list-table::
    :header-rows: 1